 Understanding what your doctor tells you

 - You have a right to understand everything your doctor tells you about your health.
 You may want to ask the doctor to allow you to repeat sentences back.
-This way you can check to see if you heard correctly.
+This way, you confirm they heard you correctly.

 - If your doctor uses a word that you don’t know, ask for the word to be written down and explained clearly.
 If you need it, ask for a drawing or a model.